Lemon Chia Shea Butter Soap Bars are a refreshing and lightly scented exfoliating simple soap bar that is great for

 Place in a heat-tolerant glass bowl.

 Cover with a piece of foil to speed up the process of the cubes melting.
 Make sure to stay by the stove and uncover it to stir during the process.

 Use a rubber spatula to stir for easier removal.

 When the soap melt in liquid form, drop in the essential oil and the chia seed.
 Give the soap another stir to make sure the chia and oil are disbursed throughout the soap.

 With a waiting mold ready and using a heat protective cloth or oven mitt, pour the mixture into the mold.

 Make sure to fill.
 If using 4 oz molds this recipe will make 4 bars total.

 Can I use another essential oil?

 Yes!
 You most definitely can.
 I often use lavender and even sweet orange.
 I would like to try a grapefruit myself for fun.
 All will work just fine for this recipe.

 What are the chia seeds for?

 Chia seed is added for exfoliant purposes and to add a bit of texture to the bar.
-I personally like the way the seeds look in the bar.
+I like the way the seeds look in the bar.
 If you would prefer not to have the exfoliant factor, just simply omit it from the recipe.

-I see other types of melt and pour bases, can I use an olive oil or goat milk for this recipe?
+I see other types of melt-and-pour bases, can I use olive oil or goat milk for this recipe?

 You sure can and I often do like to switch up with the goat milk base for my soaps.
 The olive oil will work just fine too.
 It all depends on what you are going for in your bars.
 The goat milk aids in exfoliation and the shea butter is better for moisturizing.
 Switch it up when you feel like it.
 The company I linked here also sells those types in the 5 lb and 2 lb blocks.